omotenashicoin-project/OmotenashiCoin-binaries/README.md

 Please use the latest version 1.7.0.
 It is not compatible with older versions.
-The old version of the blockchain data,
+We erased everything, including old versions of
-wallet address, and the coins you had were erased.
+blockchain data, wallet addresses, and coins you had.

 # Source files description